'We are treated like kids': Edmonton drops masking after Alberta moves to take away powers

 'MASKING IS A PRUDENT PUBLIC HEALTH MEASURE': HINSHAW

-But Sohi argues Alberta moved "too soon and too fast" to drop COVID-19 health measures and he was joined by another leader in asking Kenney to uphold local decision making.
+The mayor argues Alberta moved "too soon and too fast" to drop COVID-19 health measures and he was joined by another mayor in asking Kenney to uphold local decision making.

 "You hear the premier asking the federal government to show respect to the provincial government and that's all that our level of government asks for in return," Cathy Heron said last week.
 She is the mayor of St. Albert and president of Alberta Municipalities.